21 Best Practices How To Improve Credit Score Fast

 3. Pay bills on time

 No strategy to improve your credit will be effective if you pay late.
 Worse, late payments can stay on your credit reports for seven years.
+Paying bills on time is critical for maintaining a healthy credit score.
+Your payment history has a significant impact on your credit score, accounting for approximately 35% of it.

 To avoid any negative effects on your credit, it’s essential to set due-date alerts for bills, automate bill payments from your bank account, and ensure that bills are paid on time.
+By paying bills promptly, you demonstrate responsible financial behavior, which can positively impact your credit score.

 Impacts to pay bills on time